The Moving Company

 In accordance with its mission to re-stage historical pieces as well as to create new works, the Company has performed dances by renowned choreographers Donald McKayle, Anna Sokolow, and David Parsons through the resources of the American Dance Legacy Institute.
 It has performed works by modern dance pioneers Charles Weidman, Doris Humphrey, and Isadora Duncan under the guidance of the late New York director and dance artist, Carol Mezzacappa.
 Since 2000, the company has focused on site-specific work and community engagement endeavors and has sponsored African Dance and Drumming, International Folk Dance, Dance for Persons with Parkinson’s and Ballroom Dance.

 In 2001, The Moving Company won a second place award in Theatre Dance and gained international recognition at the Dance Grand Prix Italia 2001.
 In 2008, the Company received the Omaha Entertainment Academy Award for Best Local Dance Production.
 Annually, the Company presents a salon, studio production, or formal modern dance concert.

 The Moving Company welcomes UNO students and dancers from the community to audition.
+Please view our audition information.
 For more information contact Professor Josie Metal-Corbin, (Director) Lauren Kotulak Bartels (Associate Director) and Danielle Laurion (Choreographer in Residence) at (402) 554-2670.